MattePalte/Bugs-Quantum-Computing-Platforms/README.md

 **Potential Ideas for Future Work**:
 1. **Extension for APR**: The bug collection dataset could be augmented with bug-triggering test cases to create a quantum specific benchmark for automatic program repair (APR) techniques.
-1. **Extension for Code Evolution Study**: in some time, the current bug collection dataset could be extended with future bugfixes to investigate how the studied metrics has changed over time in the quantum computing platforms.
+1. **Extension for Code Evolution Study**: in some time, the current bug collection dataset could be extended with future bug fixes to investigate how the studied metrics has changed over time in the quantum computing platforms.

 ## Available Artifacts